Consolidated e-Invoice: What You Need to Know (June 2025 Update)

 Conclusion

 The introduction of the e-invoice system in Malaysia represents a significant advancement in the country’s digital transformation efforts.
 The implementation of consolidated e-invoice can reduce administrative burdens while simplifying the e-invoicing process.
-During the 6-month grace period announced by LHDN, businesses are mandatory to issue consolidated e-invoice if they wish not to or are unable to issue individual e-invoice for each transaction.
+During the 6-month relaxation period, businesses may issue only consolidated e-invoices if they do not issue individual e-Invoices per transaction, as long as they comply with IRBM's relaxation guidelines..

 For more detailed information, businesses are encouraged to refer to the IRBM's specific guidelines and FAQs on e-invoice implementation.